About Sotheby's Auctions

 Sotheby’s experienced staff will guide you through a simple and seamless buying process: from selecting a work, to placing a successful bid, to shipping your purchase.
 Collectors rely on Sotheby’s to understand current market trends and acquire pieces that have lasting value, allowing you to bid with confidence.
 View glossary of terms to familiarise yourself with the language of auctions.

-Four ways to find out what's for sale:
+Three ways to find out what's for sale:

 1. Browse our e-catalogues on Sothebys.com from your computer or mobile device.

 2. Visit our pre-sale exhibitions, which are open to the public.
 View upcoming auctions.

 3. Register to receive e-mail alerts so that you never miss a sale in your area of interest.

 To register in person to bid at the sale location before the auction begins, you will need to create an account and provide a government-issued proof of identity such as a driver’s license or passport.
 A bank reference may also be required.
 You will also have the opportunity to record your communication details (email or post) and shipping preferences (collect or ship).

 You also may register on Sothebys.com by selecting Register to Bid from the drop-down menu under the Auctions heading.
 This will link you to an upcoming events page.
 Simply choose any auction and click on the Register to Bid button for that event.
 The detailed pages for each auction also provide the option to register.
 To be eligible to bid, please be sure to complete your application 24 hours prior to the auction.

 If you require further assistance while registering to bid, please contact the Bids department using the contact information below: